Joe Sakic

-Over his career, Sakic was one of the most productive forwards in the game, scored 50 goals twice and earning at least 100 points in six different seasons.
-His wrist shot, considered one of the best in the NHL, was the source of much of his production as goalies around the league feared his rapid snap-shot release.
-At the conclusion of the 2008–09 NHL season, he was the eighth all-time points leader in the NHL, as well as 14th in all-time goals and 11th in all-time assists.
-During the 2002 Winter Olympics, Sakic helped lead Team Canada to its first ice hockey gold medal in 50 years, and was voted as the tournament's most valuable player.
-He represented the team in six other international competitions, including the 1998 and 2006 Winter Olympics.
+Over his career, Sakic was one of the most productive forwards in the game, scoring 50 goals twice and earning at least 100 points in six different seasons.
+Sakic's wrist shot, considered one of the best in the NHL, was the source of much of his production as goalies around the league feared his rapid snap-shot release.
+At the conclusion of the 2008–09 NHL season, Sakic was the eighth all-time points leader in the NHL, as well as 14th in all-time goals and 11th in all-time assists.
+During the 2002 Winter Olympics, Sakic helped lead Team Canada to its first ice hockey gold medal in 50 years and was voted as the tournament's MVP.
+Sakic represented Team Canada in six other international competitions, including the 1998 and 2006 Winter Olympics.

-Sakic retired from the NHL on July 9, 2009, and had his jersey number #19 retired prior to the Avalanche's 2009–10 season opener on October 1, 2009, at Pepsi Center.
-On November 12, 2012, Sakic was inducted into the Hockey Hall of Fame, along with Adam Oates, Pavel Bure and Mats Sundin.
-On April 11, 2013, Sakic and 11 others were inducted into the Canada Sports Hall of Fame.
-In 2017, Sakic was named one of the '100 Greatest NHL Players' in history.
+Sakic retired from the NHL in 2009 and had his jersey number 19 retired prior to the Avalanche's 2009–10 season opener.
+In 2012, Sakic was inducted into the Hockey Hall of Fame.
+In 2013, Sakic was inducted into the Canada's Sports Hall of Fame.
+In 2017, Sakic was named one of the 100 Greatest NHL Players in history.
+He was also inducted into the IIHF Hall of Fame in 2017.

-Following the end of his playing career, Sakic continued with the Avalanche organization in a management capacity, first serving as executive advisor and alternate governor from 2011 to 2013.
-He was promoted to executive vice president of hockey operations on May 10, 2013, and named general manager the following year.
-After overseeing a team rebuild culminating in the franchise's third Stanley Cup victory in 2022, Sakic won the Jim Gregory General Manager of the Year Award.
-The team announced shortly thereafter that he was being promoted to president of hockey operations.
+Two years after retiring as a player, Sakic returned to the Avalanche organization in a management capacity, first serving as executive advisor and alternate governor from 2011 to 2013.
+Sakic was promoted to executive vice president of hockey operations on May 10, 2013, and named general manager the following year.
+After overseeing a team rebuild, culminating in the franchise's third Stanley Cup victory in 2022, Sakic won the Jim Gregory General Manager of the Year Award.
+The team announced shortly thereafter that Sakic was being promoted to president of hockey operations.
+He has spent all but three years of his adult life with the Nordiques/Avalanche as a player or executive.